-A twist on the American classic, this marshmallow meringue spiced rum pumpkin pie is so good one slice will never be enough!
+A twist on the American classic, this meringue topped spiced rum pumpkin pie is so good one slice will never be enough!

-I would really love to experience a traditional American thanksgiving.
-It would almost feel like I’m intruding on something because it’s not my party, but to sit at a table groaning with all the classic Thanksgiving food – roast turkey, sweet potatoes with marshmallows, green bean casserole and cranberry sauce would be pretty amazing.
-Not forgetting the pumpkin and pecan pies of course.
+I would really love to experience a traditional American thanksgiving. with all the classic food – roast turkey, sweet potato casserole, green bean casserole and cranberry sauce.
+I’m hungry just thinking about it!

 If the marshmallow meringue topping isn’t really your thing, (it IS delicious but very sweet!) you could easily not bother with it and serve the pumpkin pie in the classic way.

 how to make pumpkin pie

 (Ingredient amounts and detailed instructions are in the recipe card at the bottom of the post)